 IoT can help us transform the way we do business.
 In fact, the McKinsey Global Institute predicts that, by 2025, IoT could generate up to $11 million per year in global economic value.
 But despite the promise of IoT, relatively few organizations are taking the plunge.
 Research by IDC indicates that only 10 percent of U.S. businesses have implemented IoT initiatives.

 But, why?
-From what I’ve seen, many organizations are reluctant to begin their digital transformation because they don’t know where to start.
-As the IoT practice lead for CDW, I can help.
+From what I’ve seen, many organizations are reluctant to begin their digital transformation because they don’t know where to begin.
 Organizations considering digital transformation and IoT should understand where they are and how to get started.

 Digital Transformation vs. IoT